joemasilotti/railsdevs.com/app/views/about/show.hero.md

 Hi! 👋 I'm [Joe Masilotti](https://masilotti.com).
 I'm building railsdevs.io to make it easier for Ruby on Rails developers to find their next gig.

-railsdevs.io is built around these core values:
+railsdevs.io is being built around three core values:

 1. Empowering the developer
 1. Doing everything in public